-Of all the infused and flavored olive oils, basil olive oil is the best seller in the U.S.
+Of all the infused and flavored olive oils, basil-infused olive oil is the best seller in the U.S.

-We love all infused olive oils, but can find ways to use versatile basil oil every day.
+We love all infused olive oils, but can find ways to use versatile basil oil every day, from breakfast through dinner.

 Ways To Use Basil Olive Oil

 Eggs.
 Cook eggs in basil olive oil.
 It’s an easy way to liven up eggs with fresh herb flavor.

 Caprese Salad.
 Amp up the fresh basil flavor on a Caprese salad (sliced tomatoes and mozzarella di bufala with fresh basil and olive oil) by using basil oil instead of plain olive oil.
 Try it in this Caprese pasta salad recipe.

 Pesto Sauce.
 Make a large batch of pesto sauce.
 Freeze in ice cube trays for later use.
 After the cubes are frozen, transfer them to a heavy duty plastic freezer bag or a plastic container.

 Pasta Sauce.
 Use it as a simple pasta topping, just as you would plain olive oil.
 Drizzle over pasta and toss.